bcelenza/vesper/README.md

 ## Design Goals

-1. Security: It should go without saying.
-Although eBPF has [mechanisms to protect against unsafe programs](https://ebpf.io/what-is-ebpf#verification), we should consider security at every step of the pipeline.
-2. Simplicity: Focus the agent's features on getting and exposing the data.
+1. Simplicity: Focus the agent's features on getting and exposing the data.
 Don't add features that could be done better by another application (e.g., log offload to the cloud).
-3. Performance: Keep the packet data path as fast as possible.
+2. Performance: Keep the packet data path as fast as possible.

 ## Feature Goals